microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Build-Parameters-(Environment-variables).md

 });
 ```
+## Passthrough environment varibales

-Environment variables can be marked as Passthrough, meaning the environment variable value is not considered when fingerprinting the process.
+Environment variables can be marked as _passthrough_, meaning the environment variable value is not considered when fingerprinting the process.
+Global passthrough variables, which will be visible to processes and also untracked, may be set via the `/unsafe_GlobalPassthroughEnvVars`.
+Note this is an unsafe configuration.

 ### Windows fixed environment variables.
 | Variable | Value | Note |